microsoft/pai/src/cleaner/test/job/cleaner-test-job.md

 3. Change variables in command text field if needed.
 4. Click Submit button to submit job.
 5. Go to Jobs page, keep monitoring the job you just submitted.
-6. If everything work as expected, the job will be killed by cleaner.
-Click "Go to Tracking Page", you will find info "Docker container killed by cleaner due to disk pressure".
+6. If everything work as expected, the job will fail due to killed by cleaner.
+Click "Go to Tracking Page", you will find info "Docker container killed by cleaner due to disk pressure" in the end.

 #### How to configure variables in job <a name="HT_Config"></a>